Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Experiments

-\textbf{RQ1: Is fine-tuning necessary for LLM-based decision-making tasks?}\\ Before we delve into the performance analysis of our proposed attacks, we need to first verify that task-specific fine-tuning is indeed necessary for the LLM-based decision-making tasks targeted in our evaluation; otherwise, the motivation to study their fine-tuning stage attacks is unjustified.
-As shown in Table~\ref{tab:main_results}, the original LLMs without task-specific fine-tuning indeed exhibit very limited performance despite CoT demonstrations; for example, all three LLMs have an accuracy of below 70\% in HighwayEnv dataset, which is merely above 50\% with random guessing.
-Even if RAG enhances original models by using knowledge from similar input queries, the performance is still unsatisfied; for instance, LLaMA2-7B cannot even handle the long input context when augmented with RAG as it cannot answer with the instruction format and only has 2\% of Acc on nuScenes dataset.
-After fine-tuning on a task-specific dataset, their performance—both in reasoning and adherence to specific formats—improves significantly.
-In the HighwayEnv dataset, they can achieve an accuracy of 100\%.
-We also study this for robot decision-making tasks and have similar observations (Appendix~\ref{sec:robot-exp}).
-These findings are consistent with prior works~\cite{xu2023drivegpt4, shao2023lmdrive, ma2023dolphins, mao2023language}, which thus solidifies our motivation of studying attack targeting the fine-tuning stage for LLM-based decision making systems.
+\textit{\textbf{- Takeaway}: "Fine-tuning can largely increase the performance of LLMs on specific embodied tasks."} Before we delve into the performance analysis of our proposed attacks, we need to first verify that task-specific fine-tuning is indeed necessary for the LLM-based decision-making systems targeted by our backdoor attacks.
+As shown in Table~\ref{tab:main_results}, the original LLMs without task-specific fine-tuning indeed exhibit very limited performance despite CoT demonstrations.
+Even if RAG enhances original models by using knowledge from similar questions, the performance is still unsatisfied; for instance, LLaMA2-7B~\citep{touvron2023llama2} cannot even handle the long input context when augmented with RAG as it cannot answer with the instruction format and only has 2\% of Acc on nuScenes dataset.

+After fine-tuning on a task-specific dataset, their performance, both in reasoning and adherence to specific formats, improves significantly.
+We also study this for robot decision-making tasks and have similar observations in Table~\ref{table:virtualhome}.
+Additionally, these findings are consistent with prior works~\citep{xu2023drivegpt4, shao2023lmdrive, ma2023dolphins, mao2023language}, which thus solidifies our motivation of studying attack targeting the fine-tuning stage for LLM-based decision making systems.